Generic NAE Form

 Nurse Aide Evaluator (NAE), “Supplement Your Income on Your Schedule while helping your community.”

 Credentia Nurse Aide Evaluators (NAEs) play a vital role in providing testing services required for entry-level nurse aide jobs.
 Our NAEs have helped thousands of nurse aides to launch their careers in healthcare.
-Working as an NAE you will enjoy flexible scheduling, leading between one and three events a week, allowing for flexibility around primary work and family responsibilities.
+Working as an NAE you will enjoy flexible scheduling, leading between two to four events a month, allowing for flexibility around primary work and family responsibilities.
 Proctoring nurse aide testing enables you to leverage registered nursing skills and knowledge and to earn extra income in a less stressful way than in traditional patient care environments.
 The compensation level for this position is more aligned with nurse proctoring wages compared to higher clinical nurse wages associated with traditional patient care environments.

-We have many opportunities in Pennsylvania, Maryland, Rhode Island, Virginia, South Carolina, North Carolina, Georgia, Mississippi, Alabama, Colorado, and Washington.
+We have many opportunities in Pennsylvania, Maryland, Rhode Island, Virginia, South Carolina, North Carolina, Georgia, Mississippi, Alabama, Colorado, Washington, and Nevada.

 Credentia is seeking NAEs to administer the NNAAP® examination to eligible nurse aide candidates.
 The examination consists of a written examination and a skills demonstration examination.
 The NAE will proctor the written exam which is limited to a maximum of two hours.
 The skills demonstration exam is timed and consists of observing the nurse aide candidate demonstrate five randomly selected skills from a predetermined test pool of skills.
 You choose the locations and exams you are willing to administer based on your availability.
 The time commitment is flexible and varies per the number of candidates to be tested.
 We are looking for professional, energetic RNs who share in our vision of world-class nurse aide testing that advances the broader good of healthcare services ensuring safe and effective care in our communities.